Jestercheek123/EvaP/Questionnaires:-Structure.md

 There are three question types:
 * Likert questions measure agreement/disagreement on a scale from 1 (complete agreement) to 5 (complete disagreement)
 * Grade questions are similar to likert questions but use school grades from 1 (best) to 5 (worst) instead of agreement levels
-* Comment questions which can be answered in a text field.
+* Comment questions can be answered in a text field.
 These comments are reviewed by staff users before publishing.

 For likert and grade questions there is also the option to select a "no answer" field when evaluating.
 This might lead students to spend less thoughts on their answers, but was considered necessary nonetheless, because TODO.

-Jeder Fragebögen hat einen Titel je Sprache und eine oder mehr Fragen.

-Jede Lehrveranstaltung kann mehrere Sachfragebögen haben und jedem Mitwirkenden können ein andere Auswahl an Personenfragebögen zugeteilt werden (siehe [[Zuordnung | Questionnaires: Assignment]]).
-Jeder Fragebogen kann (und sollte) von mehreren Lehrveranstaltungen genutzt werden.

 ### Questionnaire attributes

-* Attributes that are shown to lecturers and staff users to help with [[questionnaire assignment | Questionnaires: Assignment]].
+* Attributes that are shown to lecturers and staff users to help with [[questionnaire assignment | Questionnaires: Assignment]]:
-  * Name: A short name describing the main use of the questionnaire, e.g. "Lecture - teaching material"
+  * Name: A short name describing the main use of the questionnaire, e.g. "Lecture - teaching materials"
-  * Description: A tooltip that is shown during assignment.
+  * Description: A tooltip that is shown during assignment to provide a more detailed description of the questionnaire's contents.
-* Informationen für die Evaluierungsansicht
-  * Öffentlicher Name/Titel: Titel für den Fragebogenblock, wie er den Studenten angezeigt wird
-  * Einleitung: Erster erklärender Satz im Fragebogenblock
+* Attributes that are visible to students:
+  * Public name/title: The title will be the headline of the questionnaire as shown to students.
+  * Introduction: A short text shown below the headline that explains/introduces the questionnaire.
-* Interne Attribute
+* Internal attributes:
-  * Sortierindex: Gibt die Sortierreihenfolge vor.
-Damit können beispielsweise generelle Kommentarfragen an das untere Ende der Seite geschoben werden.
-Höhere Nummern werden weiter nach unten sortiert.
-  * Personenfragebogen: Nur wenn der Haken gesetzt ist, lässt sich der Fragebogen einer Person in der [[Zuordnung | Questionnaires: Assignment]] zuordnen.
-  * Obsolet: Verbirgt den Fragebogen in der Auswahlliste.

-### Verwaltung von Fragebögen

-* Fragebögen können nur gelöscht werden, wenn sie nicht verwendet werden
-* Wurden Fragebögen in einer Evaluierung verwendet (d.h. es gibt abgegebene Stimmen), können sie nicht mehr geändert werden.
-* Um verwendete Fragebögen zu ändern für eine neue Evaluierung kann man die alten einfach kopieren und anpassen.
+  * Sorting index: Higher numbers make the questionnaire appear farther down the page.
+Useful to e.g. move general comment questions to the bottom of the page.
+  * Is for contributors: See "Questionnaire types" section above.
+  * Obsolete: Hides the questionnaire in questionnaire selection widgets.

+### Questionnaire management

+ * Questionnaires can be deleted and edited only if they are not used for any course.
+ * To change existing questionnaires for use in a new evaluation, staff users can copy the existing one and then modify the copy.